-- An overspend of £4.4m on Children and Young People's Services, which is largely due to demand for services outstripping budget capacity.
-This leads to pressures across residential placements, special guardianship placements, emergency placements and direct payments.
-The overall pressure faced by the service was mitigated to a degree due to £1.3m received from the DfE linked to Stovewood costs. - A £0.7m overspend within the Adult Care, Housing and Public Health Directorate predominantly due to: increased demand for services particularly in respect of residential and nursing care budgets across all client groups, the rising cost of care packages and delays in the delivery of savings plans; - A £2.5m overspend on Regeneration and Environment Services.
-There were significant pressures as a result of delays in the delivery of savings, continuing additional demand for Home to School Transport, underachievement of income in Green Spaces (Rother Valley & Thrybergh Country Park). - A £0.8m underspend within the Council's Finance & Customer Services and Assistant Chief Executive's Directorates, predominantly due to reduced demand on legal services and vacancy control; - A £5.6m underspend in Council-wide Services, mostly arising from: savings from Treasury Management activity, reviews of PFI funding and payment profiles, business rates relief grant income and savings from early payment of pension costs to SYPA. - Use of the risk contingency of £1.2m
+- A £4.661m overspend within the Adult Care, Housing and Public Health Directorate predominantly due to: increased demand for services particularly in respect of residential and nursing care budgets across all client groups, the rising cost of care packages and delays in the delivery of savings plans; - An overspend of £15.646m on Children and Young People's Services, which is largely due to demand for services outstripping budget capacity.
+The increase in the number of Looked After Children has also placed significant pressure on Legal Services within the Finance and Customer Services Directorate; - A £0.102m underspend on Regeneration and Environment Services.
+There were significant pressures as a result of delays in the delivery of savings, continuing additional demand for Home to School Transport, loss of contracts in the catering service and void units within the market.
+Management action was taken to mitigate these, which included restricting services to only essential spend and vacancy control; - A £0.971m underspend within the Council's Finance & Customer Services and Assistant Chief Executive's Directorates, predominantly due to the additional income from the recovery of Housing Benefit overpayments and vacancy control; - A £4.848m underspend in Council-wide Services, mostly arising from: savings from Treasury Management activity, reviews of PFI funding and payment profiles, business rates relief grant income and the finalisation of inflation funding requirements. - Use of the budgeted risk contingency of £4.784m